-In June 2021, the target of vaccination with the COVID-19 vaccine for children was expanded to 12 years old and over.
-On January 21, 2022, the Pfizer vaccine was approved by pharmaceutical regulatory affairs for children aged 5 to 11 years, and vaccination for children started as a special provisional vaccination.
+In June 2021, vaccination of children aged 12 and over with the COVID-19 vaccine began.
+On January 21, 2022, the vaccine was approved by pharmaceutical regulatory affairs for children aged 5 to 11 years, and was positioned as a special provisional vaccination.
+Furthermore, from October 2022, vaccinations for children aged 6 months to 4 years also started.
 Please refer to the latest information from the Ministry of Health, Labour and Welfare for details.